Survival statistic for womb cancer

 Below, we present information about the likely outcome of womb cancer.
 There are no national statistics available for different stages of cancer or treatments that people may have had.
-The statistics we present here are pulled together from a variety of different sources, including the opinions and experience of the experts who check each section of this website.
 For the more complete picture in your case, you need to speak to your own specialist.

 We include statistics because people ask for them, but not everyone wants to read this type of information.
-Remember that you can skip this page if you don't want to read it, you can always come back to it.
+Remember that you can skip this page if you don't want to read it, you can always come back to it later.

 How reliable are cancer statistics?